The granola without added sugars is so good and easy to make that you won’t buy store-bought anymore.

 Steps

-– Soak the raisins for about 15′, then rinse and pat them dry.
-(If you don’t want to soak them, rinse them anyway and then dry). – Coarsely chop the nuts.
+– Soak the raisins for about 15 minutes, then rinse and pat them dry.
+(If you don’t want to soak them, still rinse and then dry). – Roughly chop the nuts.

-– Combine all the dry ingredients in the bowl, then add oil and apple puree.
+– Combine all the dry ingredients in the bowl, then add oil and applesauce.
 Mix well

-– Preheat the oven to 356°F (static or fan-assisted is indifferent).
+– Preheat the oven to 350°F, static or fan-assisted doesn’t matter.

-– Pour the granola onto the baking sheet lined with parchment paper and bake in the hot oven for about 20′.
-It should lightly color.
-Turn off the oven and leave it inside with the door slightly open for 10′.
+– Pour the granola onto a baking tray lined with parchment paper and bake in a hot oven for about 20 minutes.
+It should lightly brown.
+Turn off the oven and leave it inside with the door slightly open for 10 minutes.
 Then take it out, wait for it to cool completely, and store in glass jars

-– It stores perfectly in a glass jar.
+– It keeps perfectly in a glass jar.

-– The dose I personally use for breakfast is 3 tablespoons (about 1.4 oz)
+– The portion I personally use for breakfast is 3 tablespoons (about 1.4 oz)

-– If you like, you can change the type of nuts and add, when completely cold, 50/60g of chocolate chips preferably with no added sugar.
+– You can change the type of nuts and add, when completely cool, 1.7-2 oz of chocolate chips, preferably no added sugars.

 – It can be flavored with cinnamon.